heavyk/unfinished/LuaJIT.md

 so that's my idea in a nutshell and I know I'm sending you an email from gmail, so I don't expect a response; just wanted to send it... cheers, kenny

+---

+I wrote that quite a while back.
+I was convinced I was going to send the email when I wrote it, but I never did. consequewntly, my ideas evolved since then (see YueJIT), but it's fun to see where they came from.